Farmington Bank: Early days

-Farmington Savings Bank opened for business August 25, 1851 from Deacon Simeon Hart's home (93 Main Street, Farmington, Connecticut) who was responsible for managing the bank.
-On the first day of business, Farmington Savings Banked opened 12 accounts with a total of $88.70 in deposits from residents and business across the Farmington Valley.
+Farmington Savings Bank opened for business August 25, 1851, from Deacon Simeon Hart's home (93 Main Street, Farmington, Connecticut) who was responsible for managing the bank.
+On the first day of business, Farmington Savings Bank opened 12 accounts with a total of $88.70 in deposits from residents and business across the Farmington Valley.
 The first savings book was issued to Miss Harriet E. Porter.

 In 1853, Farmington Savings Bank moved into Samuel Cowles' house on 27 Main Street in Farmington, Connecticut who became treasurer after the death of Deacon Simeon Hart.

 On January 12, 1865, Farmington Savings Bank purchased 32 Main Street in Farmington, Connecticut from Erastus Gay who managed a store that stood close to Main Street.
 The store was initially erected in 1791 by Reuben S. Norton and was used for various purposes throughout the years, including; a general store, a tailor's shop, a post office, a church, and a drinking establishment.
 Upon taking ownership of the store, Farmington Savings Bank made additional improvements, such as;